How to be an effective Chairperson

 5. Take on challenges one at a time

-Some projects take a lot of planning, and a focus to keep progressing those to a resolution.
-When faced with 2 or more important objectives, it may be a better long-term outcome if you deal with those one at a time, instead of progressing them together.
+Some projects take a lot of planning and focus to achieve a resolution.
+When faced with two or more important objectives, it may be a better long-term outcome if you deal with one at a time, instead of together.

-This of course depends on a range of factors including the cost of the work and how it will be funded.
-It is worthwhile having a planning discussion with your committee members and strata manager at the start of each year, so everyone is on the same page about the goals for the year.
+This, of course, depends on a range of factors including the cost of the work and how it will be funded.
+It is worthwhile having a planning discussion with your committee members and strata manager at the start of each year, so everyone is on the same page about the goals of the body corporate.

 Having too much on your plate can make it harder to get anything done.

-It can be tempting to get distracted by new issues as they arise.
-In reality some projects are much more important to the overall viability of the community than others.
-For example a deteriorating roof may not get as much attention as a unit having constant parties, but only one of those is likely to increase in significance and cost if it is not addressed immediately.
+It’s easy to become distracted by new issues as they arise.
+Some projects, however, will be more important to the overall viability of the community than others.
+For example, a deteriorating roof may not get as much attention as a unit having constant parties, but only one of those is likely to increase in significance and cost if it is not addressed immediately.

-It can be difficult to quarantine what gets the committee’s attention first, and what can be managed by others in the meantime, for example by the on-site manager.
+It can be difficult to quarantine what gets the committee’s attention first, and what can be managed by others.

-This one is for all chairpersons, but particularly if you also live in the community that you are serving.
-Many of us learned the value of home/work separation during 2020.
+This is for all chairpersons, particularly if you also live in the community you are serving.

-Even if you are a very active chairperson, you are still entitled to a home life and to ‘switch-off’ from your chairperson duties.
-Remember that you are not under any obligation to respond to all owners or take up all issues immediately.
+Even if you are very active in your role, you are still entitled to ‘switch off’ from your committee duties.
+You are under no obligation to respond to all owners or take up all issues immediately.

 8. Hand over the reins when you are ready